-The School of Health Sciences is composed of 14 programs presenting both university-parallel and occupationally-oriented majors, leading to an associate in applied science or associate in science.
+The School of Health Sciences is composed of eight programs presenting both university-parallel and occupationally-oriented majors, leading to an associate in applied science.
 Graduates from the programs are prepared for professional licensure, university transfer or immediate employment.
 The degree programs are: Nursing, Dental Hygiene, EMT-Paramedic, Respiratory Care, Radiological Technology, Mortuary Science, Polysomnography and Invasive Cardiovascular Technology.
-There also are seven certificate programs, Diagnostic Medical Sonography, Echocardiography, EMT-Paramedic, Invasive Cardiovascular Technology, Bereavement Studies and Dental Assisting.
+There also are five certificate programs, Diagnostic Medical Sonography, Echocardiography, EMT-Paramedic, Bereavement Studies and Dental Assisting.

 The Fitzgibbons Health Science Center offers students an up-to-date facility, coupled with state-of-the-art equipment.
 As a complement to this asset, the School of Health Sciences has made a wide variety of computer technology available for student use.

 More than ever, issues of public health care can pose a great concern to our communities.
 The availability of highly skilled, qualified professionals must be assured in order to expand health services to a growing population.
 A growing movement which focuses on the removal of physical and financial barriers to quality health care presents new opportunities for everyone.